roberts-sandbox/test-israt2/_posts/2012-12-12-textmate-to-notepad++.md

 You can find the github theme for textmate [here](https://github.com/sbecker/github_textmate_theme) or you can use any of your favorite themes listed [here](http://wiki.macromates.com/Themes/UserSubmittedThemes)

 It's very simple.
 Copy the whole xml, paste it to [tmTheme2nppStyler](http://framework.lojcomm.com.br/tmTheme2nppStyler/).
-Download it, Save to <your_notepad++_installation folder>\themes.
-Restart Notepad++.
+Download it, Save to `<your_notepad++_installation folder>\themes`.
+Restart `Notepad++`.

 Initially the font name will be empty.
-You can set your favorite fonts in the global styles with the "Settings > Style Configurarator..." option.
+You can set your favorite fonts in the global styles with the `Settings > Style Configurarator...` option.
 Also on the right bottom side you can apply the global font styles for all the syntaxes.